Dongfeng Motor Corporation: Epicland

+The Epicland or Yijing brand, launched on November 20, 2025.
+Its first vehicle is the Epicland X9.

 eπ Technology

 In August 2023, Dongfeng Motor announced restructure of its subsidiary brands Dongfeng eπ, Aeolus (Dongfeng Fengshen) and Dongfeng Nammi.
 The three brands were consolidated into one "Dongfeng" brand, which unified in marketing and production management.
 The three brands became sub-brands and remained using independent marques.

 In June 2025, Dongfeng announced to establish the Dongfeng eπ Auto Technology Ltd, to integrate the Aeolus, eπ, and Nammi brands under the new entity.
 The eπ Technology would possess independent R&D, manufacturing, and sales capabilities.

 Dongfeng eπ

 Dongfeng eπ is the premium EV sub-brand under the Dongfeng brand.
 The first Dongfeng eπ concept car debuted on 2023 Shanghai Auto Show, and its prototype was named as Aeolus eπ01 formerly.

 In August 2023, Dongfeng Motor announced the consolidation of One Dongfeng brand.
 The Dongfeng eπ, Aeolus, and Dongfeng Nammi became sub-brands under Dongfeng brand.